-Increasingly, folks are also traveling to visit family who are no longer around, in the form of genealogy travel (also known as “ancestry travel” or “family tree travel”).
+Visiting family is one of the most common reasons many people travel.
+Increasingly, folks are also traveling to visit family who is no longer around, in the form of genealogy travel (also known as “ancestry travel” or “family tree travel”).
 Genealogy travel involves making a trip to the land of your ancestors to research your family history.
-The Internet has made it easier than ever to find your family tree, but when the digital trail runs its course, many inquisitive travelers head to the towns, churches, streets and even houses of their forebears to learn more.
+The internet has made it easier than ever to find your family tree, but when the digital trail runs its course, many inquisitive travelers head to the towns, churches, streets, and even houses of their forebears to learn more.

 More Than One Homeland

 Unless your family came to its current home very recently, your ancestral ethnicity or nationality is likely a diverse mix.
-In my own household, tracing our backgrounds would require trips to Norway, Ireland, England, Scotland, Germany and Quebec (and then whatever country we found out the family Quebecois came from).
+In my own household, tracing our backgrounds would require trips to Norway, Ireland, England, Scotland, Germany, and Quebec (and then whichever country we found out the family Quebecois came from).

 This may call for some tough choices once you get to the travel planning stage.
 Make sure you have exhausted resources at home to determine which location might yield the most information or emerges as more important to you personally based on the information you can find.